 In the US Alone, 2.4 Billion Birds Are Killed by Outdoor Cats Annually (ABC Birds)

+A study revealed almost 1.3 to 4 billion birds are killed by cats annually.
 Not too long ago, we talked about numbers in millions.
 Today, we’ve moved beyond that.
 Even if we take the low spectrum of numbers from the world cat population and, say, 300 million cats, and if only a quarter of those cats catch a bird each day, that number is astronomical over a year at 2,735,000,000.

 Lester and his domestic cats typically do more damage than that in a day.